altaficial/altaficial/content/footprints/Chronically Online Cyborg Girl explains how to build Digital Garden.md

 - **Built to Last:** This garden is for the long haul.
 I want it to grow and evolve with me, not become obsolete with the next shiny new app.
 That's why I prioritized tools and formats that are future-proof.
 - **Open to All:** My digital garden is a welcoming space for everyone.
 It's accessible, inclusive, and designed to foster connection and collaboration.

 Obsidian was the perfect fit for me, balancing flexibility, simplicity, and power.
 It's a bit technical, but the payoff is huge.
-Choose tools that align with your needs and values, so you [[From Productivity Porn, Toxic Trait Tools Lore to Local-First Tools and Digital Preservation|don't get sucked into the productivity vortex]].
+Choose tools that align with your needs and values, so you [[From Productivity Vortex, Toxic Trait Tools Lore to Local-First Tools and Digital Preservation|don't get sucked into the productivity vortex]].

 ## My Cozy Obsidian Setup